danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 able to select which tile they want to move to.
 The game should then suggest the shortest possible path to that tile, and mark tiles that are too far away in red.

-The path finding algorithm will also be used by the game, to move enemies on the board.
-These enemies are controlled by the computer and will thus have some form of primitive AI, to help them decide how and where to move.
+The pathfinding algorithm will also be used by the engine itself, to move enemies around the board.
+The enemies are controlled by the engine and will have some form of primitive AI, to help them decide things like how and where to move, which player to attack etc.

-To improve the illusion of enemy intelligence, the algorithm should also be able to select a random path if multiple options exist, which will give the enemies a random, unpredictable (well, sort of) behavior.
+To improve the illusion of enemy intelligence, the algorithm should also be able to select a random path, if multiple options exist.
+This will give the enemies a random, unpredictable behavior.

-Before I describe the method, let’s recap a bit.
+Before we continue with how this is implemented, let’s recap.

 ## Board movement

-The players and computer controlled enemies can move horizontally and vertically:
+The players and computer controlled enemies can move sideways, but not diagonally:

 ![Board movement example 1](/assets/blog/2010/02-22-1.png)

-Factors that limit whether or not a game piece can move from one tile to another (tile A to tile B) are (so far):
+Factors that limit whether or not a game piece can move from one tile to another (tile A to tile B) are:

-* Tile B does not exist (the piece would move outside of the board boundaries)
+* Tile B doesn't exist (the piece would move outside of the board boundaries).
-* Tile B is marked as a None or a Nonwalkable tile (see below)
+* Tile B is marked as a `None` or a `Nonwalkable` tile (see below).
-* Tile B belongs to another room and is separated from tile A by a wall (covered in the previous post)
+* Tile B belongs to another room and is separated from tile A by a wall.
-* Tile B is occupied by another piece or furniture (another piece can not stop here)
+* Tile B is occupied by another piece or furniture (another piece can not stop here).
-* Tile B is occupied by a player or enemy (players and enemies can not walk past eachother)
+* Tile B is occupied by a player or enemy (players and enemies can not walk past eachother).

 All these rules are then handled by a bunch of tile-related functions, that take a player or enemy and decide whether or not the character can move to a tile.

-## Tile types

-I have chosen to limit myself to three different tile types:

-* `None` (tile has no properties and is ignored)
-* `NonWalkable`
-* `Walkable`

-`None` is really not needed, but I decided to keep it in order to separate tiles that are not part of the game board from tiles that just can not be entered.

 ## Path finding overview

-Consider the following map, where a player stands on the green tile and wants to move to the red tile:
+Consider the following map, where a player stands on the green tile and wants to move to the red one:

 ![Board movement example 2](/assets/blog/2010/02-22-2.png)

 In the example above, multiple “shortest paths” exist.
-As we will see later, the method I use will find a random path every time.
-It has the following main steps:
+As we will see, the method I use will find a random path every time and has the following steps:

-* Beginning at the start tile, set its “path length” to zero.
+* Begin at the start tile and set its path length to zero.
-* Recursively handle each sibling, according to the following:
+* Recursively handle each sibling.
-* If the sibling has not been handled yet, set its path length
+* If the sibling hasn't been handled yet, set its path length to the current length + 1.
-* If the sibling has already been handled, do it again if the new path length is shorter
+* If the sibling has already been handled, override the its path length if the new length is shorter.
-* When no tile can be improved, start at the end tile and find the shortest path to the start tile
+* When no tile can be improved, start at the end tile and find the shortest path to the start tile.

-I call these two main processes `spreading` (a tile spreads its path's length to its siblings) and `tracing` (trace the shortest path found while spreading).
+I call these two processes `spreading` (a tile spreads its path's length to its siblings) and `tracing` (trace the shortest path found while spreading).

 ## Step 1: Spreading

-In my game, the path-finding operation is started with this `Board` function :
+In my game engine, the path-finding operation is started with this `Board` function:

 ```csharp
 //Placeholder for the calculated path (not thread safe :)